bvarent/datetimems/README.md

 Warnings
 --------
 *  The comparison operators (< > = etc) do not account for microseconds.
-(Which is impossible to realize due to nonexistence of PHP operator overloading.)
+(Which is impossible to achieve due to nonexistence of PHP operator overloading.)
 *  DateTimeMS::modify cannot be used to set microseconds explicitly.
 *  DateIntervalMS::modify is not implemented.